yayaa/SimpleListView/README.md

 }
 ```

-SimpleListAdapter excepts ```ListItem``` so you need to put your data into a ListItem object and then create an array with those objects, finally give it to adapter.
+SimpleListAdapter expects ```ListItem``` so you need to put your data into a ListItem object and then create an array with those objects, finally give it to adapter.
 ListItem has two constructor:

 1- To display one type items in ListView